-The Pandyan kingdom was replaced by the Chola princes who assumed the title as Chola

-Pandyas in the 11th century.
+The Pandyan kingdom was replaced by the Chola princes who assumed the title as Chola Pandyas in the 11th century.
 After being overshadowed by the Pallavas and Cholas for centuries, Pandyan glory was briefly revived by Maravaramban Sundara Pandyan and by (probably his younger brother or son) the much celebratedJatavarman Sundara Pandyan I in 1251.
 The Pandya power extended from the Telugu countries on banks of the Godavari river to the northern half of Sri Lanka, which was invaded by Sundara Pandyan I in 1258 and on his behalf by his younger brother Jatavarman Vira Pandyan I from 1262-1264. later Jatavarman Sundara Pandiyan appointed his brother to rule Kongu country, Chola nadu and Hoysalacountry.
 Jatavarman Vira Pandiyan's clan was later called as Kongu Pandiyar and he is the first Kongu Pandiya King.

 The revival of the Pandyan dynasty was to coincide with the gradual but steady decline of the Chola empire.
 The last two or three Chola kings who followed Kulothunga III were either very weak or incompetent.
-The Cholas of course did not lack valour but had been unable to stop the revival of the Pandvan empire from the times of Maravaramban Sundara Pandyan, the revival of the Kadava Pallavas at Kanchi under Kopperinchunga I and indeed the growing power and status of the Telugu Cholas, the Renanti and the Irungola Cholas of the Telugucountry; for the last three-named had been very trusted allies of the Cholas up to Kulothunga III, having helped him in conquering Kalinga.
-The marital alliance of Kulothunga III and one of his successors.
-Raia Raia III, with the Hoysalas did not yield any advantage, though (initially, at least) Kulothunga III took the help of the Hoysalas in countering the Pandiyan resurgence.
+The Cholas of course did not lack valour but had been unable to stop the revival of the Pandyan empire from the times of Maravaramban Sundara Pandyan, the revival of the Kadava Pallavas at Kanchi under Kopperinchunga I and indeed the growing power and status of the Telugu Cholas, the Renanti and the Irungola Cholas of the Telugucountry; for the last three-named had been very trusted allies of the Cholas up to Kulothunga III, having helped him in conquering Kalinga.
+The marital alliance of Kulothunga III and one of his successors, Raja Raja III, with the Hoysalas did not yield any advantage, though (initially, at least) Kulothunga III took the help of the Hovsalas in countering the Pandiyan resurgence.
 Kulothunga III had even conquered Karur, the Cheras in addition to Madurai, Ilam and Kalinga.
 However, his strength rested on support from Hoysalas, whose king Veera Ballala IIwas his son-in-law.
-However, Veera Ballala II himself had lost quite a bit of his territories between 1208-1212 to his local adversaries in Kannada country, like the Kalachuris, Seunasetc.
+However, Veera Ballala II himself had lost guite a bit of his territories between 1208-1212 to his local adversaries in Kannada country, like the Kalachuris, Seunasetc.

-The resurgent Pandiyans under Maravarman Sundara Pandyan went to war against Kulothunga and first at Kandai and then near Manaparai on the outskirts of modern Tiruchirappalli, the Pandiyans routed the Chola army and entered Tiruchy, Thiruvarangamand Thanjavur victorious in war.
-But it appears that in the Tiruchy and Thiruvarangam areas, there was renewed control of the Cholas, presumably with the help of the Hoysalas under Vira Someswara with the Hoysalas later shifting their allegiance to the Pandyans either during the last years of Maravarman Sundara Pandyan or the early years of his successor Jatavarman Sundara Pandyan.
+The resurgent Pandiyans under Maravarman Sundara Pandyan went to war against Kulothunga and first at Kandai and then near Manaparai on the outskirts of modern Tiruchirappalli, the Pandiyans routed the Chola army entered and Tiruchy, Thiruvarangamand Thanjavur victorious in war.
+But it appears that in the Tiruchy and Thiruvarangam areas, there was renewed control of the Cholas, presumably with the help of the Hoysalas under Vira Someswara with the Hovsalas later shifting their allegiance to the Pandyans either during the last years of Maravarman Sundara Pandyan or the early years of his successor Jatavarman Sundara Pandyan.

 Jatavarman Sundara Pandiyan was a very brave, ambitious warrior king, who wanted to completely subjugate the Cholas.
 He initially tolerated the presence of the Hoysalas under Vira Someshwara with his son Visvanatha or Ramanatha ruling from Kuppam near Samayapuram on the outskirts of Thiruvarangam.
 This was because other feudatories of the Hoysalas were also growing in power and threatening the Hoysala kingdom itself.
-Besides, the Delhi Sultanate invasion of the Deccan had started under Malik Kafur.
-The challenged Hoysalas did have a foothold in and around Tiruchy and Thiruvarangam for a few years and seemed to have indulged in some temple building activity at Thiruvarangam also.
-But Sundara Pandiyan, who subdued Jatavarman Rajendra Chola III in around 1258-1260 was an equal antagonist of the Hoysalas whose presence he absolutely disliked in the Tamil country.
-He first vanguished the Kadava Pallavas under Kopperinchungan-II. who challenged had theHoysala army stationed in and around Kanchi and killed a few of their commanders.
+Besides, the

-Journal of Advances and Scholarly Researches in Allied Education Vol. VI, Issue No. XI, July-2013, ISSN 2230-7540
+Journal of Advances and Scholarly Researches in Allied Education Vol. VIII, Issue No. XVI, October-2014, ISSN 2230-7540